Lowering cortisol made easy: What really helps

 • Dampen the stress response

-Magnesium nutraceuticals with highly bioavailable forms of magnesium such as magnesium citrate, glycinate or bisglycinate are particularly effective .
+Particularly effective are Magnesium nutraceuticals with well bioavailable magnesium forms such as magnesium citrate, -glycinate or -bisglycinate.

-For targeted support in cortisol regulation, Nutrador® offers high-quality nutritional supplements that have been scientifically developed:
+For targeted support in cortisol regulation, offers Nutrador® high-quality Dietary supplements, which are scientifically developed:

 This premium magnesium product combines seven different, highly bioavailable magnesium compounds that can be optimally absorbed by the body.
 Magnesium contributes to:

-• Normal function of the nervous system in
+• A normal function of the nervous system in

 • A healthy mental well-being

-By supporting nerve function , Opti Mag 7 can help mitigate stress reactions and regulate cortisol levels.
+By supporting nerve function, Opti Mag 7 help to mitigate stress reactions and regulate cortisol levels.

 NRF2 activator

 Oxidative stress and chronically elevated cortisol levels often go hand in hand.
-Nutrador®'s NRF2 Activator contains natural plant substances that can activate the body's own antioxidant systems.
+The Nutrador® NRF2 Activator contains natural plant compounds that can activate the body's own antioxidant systems.
 It can:

 • Protect cells from oxidative stress